morgenman/Computer-Science/Theory of Computation/Theory of Computation.md

 # Theory of Computation
 * ^^ Fundamental Capabilities and limitations of computers
 	* Also known as [[Automata Theory]]

+If a language is regular, it is also Context free, and Turing recognizable

+If it is a non-regular language, some may be context free, some may be not context free
 * [[Complexity]] --> Why are some problems harder than others?
 * [[Computability]] --> Are there problems that cannot be solved by computers?
 * What is an [[Automata Theory]]?